-I know people who spend DOLLARS on clicks and get few sales (because they target the broad and narrowed down topics), where I spend PENNIES on clicks and get more sales (because I target specific niche topics and specific products).
+I know people who spend DOLLARS on clicks and get few sales, where I spend PENNIES on clicks and get more sales.
 Which scenario would be better for you?

 And let’s not forget once again about how many people literally forget and underestimate Bing Ads in general and this is something I have no problem with!
 Let them worry about out competing one another on big networks like Google, Facebook and YouTube.

 I’ll just occupy my affiliate promotions and ads on Bing and make crazy bank in the process (As I have done numerous times on this network for years like I said before).

 Reason 3: You are almost certainly insured against big losses.

 PPC is itself a VERY risky way of doing affiliate marketing, and that is something you cannot escape.
 However, through this strategy that I am showing you, because you are spending so little money on each click, you have far more leeway to get traffic to your site and not lose a lot of money.